mousepawmedia/devdocs/network/source/setup_linux/install.rst

 the operating system.
 Every brand of computer has its own such control panel, and they all tend to look a little different.

-..
-WARNING:: Be very careful in here.
+..  warning:: Be very careful in here.

 Search through the options for "Secure Boot" and disable it.
 **If you're dual-booting, do NOT turn off UEFI altogether!** Also, search